 2) God has been faithful before, and He will be faithful again.

 Father God, I confess that sometimes I forget to remember Your faithfulness from the past, especially when I am overwhelmed with unpredictable things today.
 Keep reminding me that not only do You see me, but You love me.
-I don’t know exactly what tomorrow will look like, but I do know who I’ll be looking to — You, Lord — whose love is unfailing and whose hand is the safest place to entrust my hope.
+I don’t know exactly what tomorrow will look like, but I do know who I’ll be looking to — You, Lord.
+Your love is unfailing, and in Your hand is the safest place to put my hope.
 In Jesus’ Name, Amen.

 Find real-life encouragement when you connect with Lysa TerKeurst here on Instagram.